 Jeegmug: my coffee mug Jeeg robot head shaped printed in 3d

-My latest 3d work for 3d printing is a personal project: a cappuccino cup / coffee mug with the head of Jeeg Robot (Kotetsu Jeeg).
+My latest 3d work for 3d printing is a personal project: I modeled a cappuccino cup (coffee mug) shaped as Jeeg Robot (Kotetsu Jeeg) head and I printed it in 3d in porcelain via Shapeways.

 How you can see in these photos, this is not a simple mug with a sticker applied on it: there are thousands of mugs like that and many services you can create your own at 5 euros.
 This is a mug completely different, cause my idea was to create something of really original: I call it "mug" because the volume of drink you can put on it is similar to a mug, but its shape is completely redesigned and assume a head of a famous robot of Japanese anime series and manga (Kotetsu Jeeg).